ManojKumarMaruthi/Twitter_Analysis/README.md

 # Twitter_Analysis
-Pulling data from Twitter and observing Sentimental Analysis
+Pulling data from Twitter and doing a Sentimental Analysis